networkx/networkx/doc/source/install.rst

 and an attempt will be made to find and install an appropriate version that matches your operating system and Python version.

-More download options are at http://networkx.lanl.gov/download.html
+More download file options are at http://networkx.lanl.gov/download.html

 Installing from source
 ======================